 ||Read: Best Medical Schools in the Caribbean||

 3. High competition

-Honestly speaking, the cons of Caribbean schools far outweigh the pros.
-Working hard to attend a U.S. school, whether allopathic or osteopathic, even if it may take much longer might be worth it in the end.
-However, for the student who really screwed up during college, is not willing to wait, does not mind heavy competition in school, and is willing to do whatever it takes to become a doctor, regardless of specialty, these schools are a last option.
+Working hard to attend a U.S. school, whether allopathic or osteopathic, even if it may take much longer, might be worth it in the end.
+However, for the student who really screwed up during college, is motivated and not willing to wait, does not mind heavy competition in school, and is willing to do whatever it takes to become a doctor, regardless of specialty, these schools are a last option.